orbs-network/signer-service/README.md

 ## Polygon-matic POS & EIP 155

-changes were added on [this commit](git@github.com:orbs-network/signer-service.git) to support [EIP-155](https://eips.ethereum.org/EIPS/eip-155#list-of-chain-ids) as a part of wider effort for the signer to support POS on matic network, and signing on other EVM networks using a channelID.
+changes were added on [this commit](git@github.com:orbs-network/signer-service.git) to support [EIP-155](https://eips.ethereum.org/EIPS/eip-155#list-of-chain-ids) (replay attack) as a part of wider effort for the signer to support POS on matic network, and signing on other EVM networks using a channelID.